MoonLight5004/Files/README.md

 Just serves to open the SAF(Storage Access Framework) on your Android device.

-※ Minimum Android version: Android 8.0+
+※ Supported only on Android 8.0+

 ### License